Stop Building Flaky Agents: Use Workflows & Memory

 Sometimes you need both structure and flexibility.
 Pure workflows are too rigid.
 Pure agents are too unpredictable.

-Agent networks give you a coordinator that decides which specialized agent or workflow to invoke based on the task.
+Supervisor agents give you a coordinator that decides which specialized agent, workflow, or tool should own the next move.
 Think of it as a smart load balancer for AI capabilities.

-export const coordinatorAgent = new Agent({ id: 'coordinator-agent', name: 'Research Coordinator', instructions: `You are a network of researchers and writers. - Use researchAgent for gathering facts - Use writingAgent for producing final content - Use weatherTool for current weather data - Use activityPlannerWorkflow for location-based planning
+export const coordinatorAgent = new Agent({ id: 'coordinator-agent', name: 'Research Coordinator', instructions: `You coordinate researchers, writers, tools, and workflows. - Delegate fact gathering to research-agent - Delegate final prose to writing-agent - Use weatherTool for current weather data - Use activityPlannerWorkflow for location-based planning

 // Available primitives agents: { researchAgent, writingAgent }, workflows: { activityPlannerWorkflow }, tools: { weatherTool },

-// Network requires memory memory: new Memory({ storage: new LibSQLStore({ id: 'network-store', url: 'file:../network.db' }), }),});When you query this network, the coordinator analyzes the request and routes accordingly:
+// Supervisor state and delegation traces need somewhere durable to land. memory: new Memory({ storage: new LibSQLStore({ id: 'supervisor-store', url: 'file:./supervisor.db' }), }),});When you query this supervisor, it analyzes the request and routes accordingly:

 - “I need facts about X” triggers the research agent